Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

  - As a user I can visit the homepage so that I can log into my account and navigate to different parts of the site

-   - The homepage is the first page users are brought to when entering the site, from there they can navigate to multiple pages from either the navabr or the carousel.
+   - The homepage is the first page users are brought to when entering the site, from there they can navigate to multiple pages from either the navbar or the carousel.

 #### 14.[USER STORY: Home Page styling #15](https://github.com/seanj06/P4-Sports-Expert/issues/15)